How Does the Federal Solar Tax Credit Work?

 Enter details in under 3 minutes

-The federal solar investment tax credit (ITC), also known as the federal solar tax credit, currently lets qualifying property owners claim a tax credit worth 30% of the total cost to install a solar energy system.
+The federal solar investment tax credit (ITC), also known as the federal solar tax credit, let qualifying property owners claim a tax credit worth 30% of the total cost of installing a solar energy system.

 Key insights